deanishe/alfred-workflow/_sources/api/serialization.txt

 .. module:: workflow

 :class:`Workflow` has
-:ref:`several methods for storing persistent data <persistent-data>` to your workflow's data and cache directories.
+:ref:`several methods for storing persistent data <manual-persistent-data>` to your workflow's data and cache directories.
 By default these are stored as Python :mod:`pickle` objects using :class:`~workflow.CPickleSerializer` (with the file extension ``.cpickle``).

 You may, however, want to serialize your data in a different format, e.g. JSON, to make it user-readable/-editable or to interface with other software, and